sane1011/Reproducible-research-project-1/README.md

 * A html file corresponding to the rmd file.  (analysis_doc.html)
 * Plots in the document.

+To force github to *not* show the html cource code, prepend the html url with: http://htmlpreview.github.io/?

 Below we give a more detailed breakdown of the various components of the assignment.
 ___________